MYGITACCOUNT-10/DEEPFAKE-DETECTION/README.md

 * **Custom-Built CNN Architecture**: Unlike a transfer learning approach, this project features a CNN designed from scratch.
 The model is built sequentially, employing multiple `Conv2D` and `MaxPooling2D` layers to effectively learn and extract hierarchical features from images.
 This showcases a solid understanding of fundamental deep learning principles.

-* **Exceptional Performance**: After training on a substantial dataset of 100,000 images, the model achieved an outstanding **98.3% accuracy** on the test set.
+* **Exceptional Performance**: After training on a substantial dataset of **140,000 images**, the model achieved an outstanding **98.3% accuracy** on the test set.
 This high level of performance underscores the model's ability to generalize well to unseen data.

 * **Robust Training & Optimization**: The network is trained with a focus on stability and generalization.
 It incorporates `BatchNormalization` to stabilize learning and `Dropout` layers to prevent overfitting, ensuring the model's reliability in a real-world application.